barlog-m/spt-unda/README.md

 - hard difficulty between `raidLength / 2` and +120 seconds.

 **PMC and Scavs waves and groups generate after each raid from scratch.**

+Since PMC bots count as bots in game, mod increases MaxBots value for each map by random value between `MinPlayers / 2` and `MinPlayers + 1`.